 3. Human-Made Industrial Causes of EMI

 Industrial causes of EMI are often larger-scale and can cause severe interferences with essential technologies.
-There are several different industrial sources of EMI which produce ambient electromagnetic energy with a widespread impact.
-Industrial EMI can cause disruptions to hospitals, military operations and even the local power grid.
+There are several different industrial sources of EMI that produce ambient electromagnetic energy with a widespread impact.
+Industrial EMI can cause disruptions to hospitals, military operations, and even the local power grid.
 Here are some common EMI sources in the industrial sector.